 Think what is the worst that can happen.

-In college, I approached a friend — we used to gel really well together — but he acted as if there was nothing.
-Hurt, I acted stupid and this rejection gave me the best-drunk story of my life.
+In college, I approached a friend — we used to gel well together — but he acted as if there was nothing.
+Hurt, I acted stupid, and this rejection gave me the best-drunk story of my life.
 More on that in another article.

 All of us — men and women — think that we need seductive powers to approach people.
-No — approaching people — some of whom might be our romantic interests — is a matter of confidence and needs social skills.
+No. Approaching people — some of whom might be our romantic interests — need confidence and social skills.
 It is not a mission — it is a day to day activity.
-You need to make people conformable around you.
+You need to make people comfortable around you.
 No magic tricks, no email courses, no guides, no love gurus can teach you this.

 To understand how to approach women, let us look at what are women exactly looking for.

 I was unsure about this topic but then I thought of all friends, their friends, colleagues, men and women on internet and dating applications or marriage websites (this is specific to India) — looking for a date, a relationship, a life partner.
 Someone to share spaghetti and a glass of red wine at the end of the day or a samosa and a chai in the evening.
 To watch a movie on a Saturday night tucked in bed with grilled chicken on plate and whiskey on the rocks in glasses.
 To go for an impromptu drive in rain on a Friday evening with classical music on the radio.
 A post-Sunday-lunch lazy sex with soft music in the background.

 We all have friends, family, roommates, work, paychecks, hobbies, goals but we all need someone to look at us with a burning warmth in their eyes.
 To say that we mean the world to them.
 To say that they won’t be able to live without us.
 They crave that one hug of ours in the morning.
 They want us to bear their children, sleep the rest of the nights in one bed, and celebrate Diwali and Christmas together.
 When they see a slight cut on our finger, they overreact.
 They hold our hands sometimes and tell us that everything would be all right.